Graduate Grading System

 - as the semester GPA.

-Courses originally taken at A&M-Central Texas may not be repeated for degree credit at another institution.
+Courses originally taken at A&M-Central Texas may not be repeated at another institution for degree credit.
 If a course is repeated at A&M-Central Texas, the better grade in the course shall be counted in computing the student’s GPA.

 The grading system for graduate students is: